Renovations and additions

 - ensure the refrigerator is well ventilated and not next to the oven or other heat source

-- choose low or no VOC materials with E0 or better finishes
+- choose low or no VOCs (volatile organic compounds) materials with E0 or better finishes

 - consider traffic flow and safety

 - include effective facilities for composting and recycling.

 - To renovate your bathroom (if it is to be retained in its current position):

 - choose toilets, showers and taps with the highest WELS star rating